PropTroniX/E-11-Blaster-Electronics-V1.0/README.md

 **5. Magazine Switch:**
 If Magazine NOT Inserted Blaster will NOT Fire and Weapon Error Voice Sound will Play.\
 Insert Magazine - Insert Magazine Sound Effect Played, Blaster Ready to Fire

-If you don't want to use Magazine Detection use the Arduino-E-11-V1.0-NO_MAG Code and don't add the connections to the Arduino Nano.

 ***OLED Display:*** Shows Weapon Error or Normal Operating Screen when Magazine Inserted.